kkieffer/jEmojiTable/README.md

 ## Third Party Resources

-Dependencies are provided in the pom.xml file:

 * The [emoji-java library](https://github.com/vdurmont/emoji-java) is a dependency included in the pom file
 * The [openmoji font](https://openmoji.org) is included in the package (Creative Commons License)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.
 All third party libraries and source code retain their Copyright and license as specified in their license or source comments (see links above).